Two-day course in Applied life cycle thinking

 Price: 11 500 SEK excl.
 VAT (Partners get a 20% discount)

-Please note that the course will be held in Swedish.
-Note: The course can also be given to larger groups / companies as well as in English on request.
+Please note that the course will be held in English.
+Note: The course can also be given to larger groups / companies in Swedish or English on request.

 For questions, please send an e-mail to firstname.lastname@example.org or call +46 (0) 31-772 49 61.

 – “I have gained a greater respect for the fact that it is complicated with LCA, but that it is valuable and useful.
 Now I have an easier time asking questions and analyzing issues as well as an understanding of the complexity..” / Course participant Gothenburg October 2019

 – “It is incredibly inspiring to see the outcome from the course participants as they translate the knowledge into practice: How can we as an authority influence an entire industry?
 How can we as a company influence our suppliers?
 Or how can we, at an early stage in product development, introduce this idea to make the best products and services possible?” / Emma Rex (RISE), course leader of previous course